 Governance & Leadership

 Al Raja School operates as a private, non-profit institution.
-It is governed by a Board of Governors comprising of parents and members of the broader community who freely give their time and energy in faithful service to this important institution of Bahrain.
+It is governed by a Board of Governors comprising of alumni, parents and members of the broader community who freely give their time and energy in faithful service to this important institution of Bahrain.
 Administration, faculty and staff come from a variety of back grounds.
 There is a multi-cultural mix of Christian and Muslim, eastern and western, Bahraini and expatriates.
 They, as those before them, are committed to providing the youth of Bahrain with an education which will help them grow to become strong and sensitive members of their family, their community, and the world in which they live.

 Message from the Principal